kapiaszczyk/WeatherApp/README.md

 The location coordinates are determined by calling the Geocoding API from OpenWeatherMap.

 ## Set-up
-To properly function, WeatherApp requires an OpenWeatherMapAPI key to be placed in the "key.txt" file, in the "...src/main/java/WeatherApp"  directory.
-Remember, do not publish your API keys on github!
+To properly function, WeatherApp requires an OpenWeatherMapAPI key to be placed in the "key.txt" file, in the `...src/main/java/WeatherApp`  directory.
+Remember, do not publish your API keys on GitHub!